Is there any guarantee on the quality of construction in my new home in Israel?

 Primary objective of Sales Law is to protect apartment purchasers

 The Sales Law was enacted nearly fifty years ago, with the primary objective to protect apartment purchasers.
 Over the years, the law has been amended many times with an emphasis to give buyers significantly more protection against negligent builders.

-The Sales Law sets forth the responsibility of a builder for the projects it has constructed.
-Specifically, the Sales Law gives a buyer recourse against builders if they build negligently, not in conformance with relevant building codes and, in general, for faulty construction which includes the use of deficient or substandard materials.
+The Sales Law sets forth the responsibility of a builder for the projects in Israel it has constructed.
+Specifically, the Sales Law gives a buyer recourse against builders if they build negligently, not in conformance with relevant building codes and, in general, for inferior construction quality which includes the use of deficient or substandard materials.

 Technical Specifications (Mifrat Techni) are required by law

 According to the Sales Law, every contract signed must have attached to it the technical specifications of the apartment (Mifrat Techni) which describes in detail the building in which the apartment is located, the materials used in construction, and what is included in the apartment (for example: number of electric outlets; types of windows; doors; kitchen; floor tiles; bathroom tiles; heating; air conditioning; etc).
 The technical specifications must also include the credits given for items not taken by the purchaser.
 Failure on the part of the builder to build in accordance with the terms of the technical specifications, or a deviation from the quantities or quality of construction set forth in the technical specifications, is deemed a breach of the law and will entitle a buyer to recourse.